vinhtran2611/ViLM/README.md

-Sure!
-Here's a more detailed and polished version of your README, expanding on the three parts and adding helpful sections like installation, usage, and contribution guidelines:

----

 # ViLM

 ViLM (Vietnamese Language Model) is an end-to-end pipeline for building and deploying a Transformer-based language model for Vietnamese.
 This repository includes all the necessary components to: